-As the daddy-to-be, here are some things that you can do to help increase your chances of conception.
+Here's a list of things a daddy-to-be can do to help increase chances of conception.

-Your partner is eliminating alcohol, getting fit and sprucing up her diet, so you should too.
 It’s important to note that there are many factors that can affect the quality and quantity of sperm.
-To avoid issues such as low motility, consider making the following changes:
+To avoid issues such as low motility (the ability for sperm to move once in the uterus), consider making the following changes:

-- Smoking, Drinking and Other Substances—Try your best to quit smoking.
+- Smoking—Try your best to quit smoking.
 Even second-hand smoke is not good for mom or baby.
 You should try to stop at least 3 months prior to trying, as it takes a while for changes to make an impact.

-- You can continue to have a beer or two every day if you desire.
-It may be easier for your partner if you stand in solidarity with her and abstain from drinking for a while.
+- You can continue to have a beer or two every day if you desire, but it may be easier for your partner if you stand in solidarity with her and abstain from drinking for a while.

 - Put Good Stuff In—It’s very important for a man to eat a well-balanced diet while trying to conceive.
 Studies show that poor nutrition has been linked to fertility issues.
-Make sure you are consuming plenty of nutrients and vitamins like zinc and plenty of foods with folic acid—it’s not just for women!
+Make sure you are consuming foods with nutrients and vitamins, like zinc and foods with folic acid.
 Try adding spinach or kale to salads, sandwiches and fruit smoothies.

 While it’s important for a woman to get healthy before trying to conceive, it’s just as important for a man to get a health check up as well.
 Talk to your doctor about your plans.
 You will discuss your family’s medical history and other conditions that may affect the health of your baby.
 You will also go over the medications you may be taking to make sure they won’t hinder your ability to conceive.